Battle of the Sakarya

-The Battle of the Sakarya (Sakarya Meydan Muharebesi), also known as the Battle of the Sangarios (Μάχη του Σαγγαρίου), was an important engagement in the Greco-Turkish War (1919–1922).
+The Battle of the Sakarya (Sakarya Meydan Muharebesi), also known as the Battle of the Sangarios (Μάχη του Σαγγαρίου), was the decisive engagement in the Greco-Turkish War (1919–1922), halting Greek advance towards Ankara and creating the circumstances for an upcoming Turkish counter offensive.

 The battle went on for 21 days from August 23 to September 13, 1921, close to the banks of the Sakarya River in the immediate vicinity of Polatlı, which is today a district of the Ankara Province.
 The battle line stretched over 62 miles (100 km).

 It is also known as the Officers' Battle (Subaylar Savaşı) in Turkey because of the unusually high casualty rate (70–80%) among the officers.
 Later, it was also called Melhâme-i Kübrâ (Islamic equivalent to Armageddon) by Mustafa Kemal Atatürk.

-The Battle of the Sakarya is considered as the turning point of the Turkish War of Independence.
+The Battle of the Sakarya is considered to be the turning point of the Turkish War of Independence.
 The Turkish observer, writer, and literary critic İsmail Habip Sevük later described the importance of the battle with these words:

 The retreat that started in Vienna on 13 September 1683 stopped 238 years later.